NeOTF: Guidestar-free neural representation for broadband dynamic imaging through scattering: Methods

-The imaging pipeline and specific architecture of NeOTF is shown in Fig.\ref{fig:nn-otf-retrieval}.
-The architecture of neural network is a simple multilayer perceptron with frequency encoder layer and SIREN activation function\cite{tancik2020fourier, sitzmann2020implicit}, as illustrated in Fig.\ref{fig:nn-otf-retrieval}(b).
-There are 3 hidden layer inner the NeOTF with 256 units in each layer and an activation function is used to map the output range to $(-\pi, \pi)$.
-Comparing with the network based on deep image prior\cite{ulyanov2018deep, zhou2020diffraction}, implicit neural representation is more flexible and can be used to handle multiple inputs of different sizes without additional adjustment to the architecture.
-Similarly to the common implicit neural representation in the two-dimensional domain, the input of the network is the coordinate in two-dimensional frequency domain, and the output is the phase value at that frequency point.
-It is worth noting that the phase of the OTF in the scatter imaging system usually exhibits a statistical distribution similar to random noise.
-To help retrieve the random phase, we apply a frequency encoder layer and a SIREN activation function to overcome the problem that the output of INR is too smooth in the frequency domain.
-The phase map generated by the optimized network's OTF output is directly applicable for reconstructing the object from the speckle.
-This reconstruction process involves twice Fourier transforms and once inverse filtering.
-Furthermore, owing to the time-invariant nature of the OTF in a static scattering medium, a pre-optimized NeOTF model can be directly utilized to synthesize or reconstruct speckle patterns for novel objects without requiring any re-optimization.
+As depicted in ~\ref{fig:nn-otf-retrieval}(b), the architecture of the NeOTF is based on a custom implicit neural representation (INR)\cite{sitzmann2020implicit} that encodes data as continuous functions parameterized by a neural network, rather than discrete samples.
+It is essentially a simple multilayer perceptron with a frequency encoder layer, followed by two hidden layers each containing 128 units, and then an activation function module based on SIREN activation functions~\cite{tancik2020fourier, sitzmann2020implicit} and phase output layer that maps the input of Fourier-domain frequency coordinates to the output OTF phase that ranges between $(-\pi, \pi)$ continuously.
+Compared with network backbones based on the Deep Image Prior (DIP)~\cite{ulyanov2018deep, zhou2020diffraction}, which are based on convolutional architectures and considers the input as a discrete representation of a signal with a fixed size, INR is more flexible and can be used to handle the inputs of different image sizes without additional adjustment to the architecture.
+Similar to common INRs in the two-dimensional domain, the network takes coordinates in the two-dimensional frequency domain as input and outputs the corresponding phase value.
+It is worth noting that the phase of the OTF in a strong scattering imaging system usually exhibits a statistical distribution similar to high-frequency noise.
+To help retrieve the such kind of phases, we apply a additional positional encoder layer to enhance INR's ability to fit high-frequency signals.
+The phase map generated by the optimized network's OTF output is directly applicable for reconstructing the object from the speckle image.

-As the algorithm diagram shows in the Fig.(\ref{fig:nn-otf-retrieval})(a), the framework starts with an initial parameter $\theta_0$ for neural network, which output the phase of OTF $\phi_s$, and keeps updating in the training epochs.In each epoch, the multiple frames are successively used to update the guessed OTF's phase: \begin{enumerate}[label=(\alph*)] \item Calculate the intensity of objects by applying a forward process based on the physics model and constraints:

-\item Calculate the loss function designed between the Fourier amplitude of the intensity of the speckle $I_i$ and the retrieved object $O_i$:

-\item Repeat step (a) to (b) with the $i = i + 1$ until all the frames are used. \item Sum up the loss among $i$ frame speckles and update the parameters $\theta^\prime$ of neural network with Adam optimizer: